EPFL-Center-for-Imaging/mousetumornet/README.md

 ## Input data requirements

 Make sure that your input data is compatible with our model.
-Read [Input data requirements](documentation/data_requirements.md).
+To check the integrity of your input data, read [Input data requirements](documentation/data_requirements.md).

-An example image is available for download at [link]().
+**Sample data:** An example image is available for download on [Zenodo](https://sandbox.zenodo.org/record/1205983/files/1493.tif).

 ## Hardware requirements